rholo/atomic-sass/README.md

 Rocket
 =========
-Rocket is a baseline SCSS to start your own CSS Framework.
+Rocket is a baseline SCSS to start your own CSS Framework, define just that you need and make your own lightweight and clean CSS Framework.

-Included:
-- headings
-- paragraph
-- link
-- list
-- buttons
-- inputs
-- table
-- grids
+Included HTML elements ready to use and custom components

 and more:
 - three kind of grids, flex included for IE11+, and two standard grids for older
-- UI pallette colours using [Flat UI Colors]
-- Icons ready to use [Font Awesome]
+- ColorName pallete colors

-#### Now add custom prefix to all classname
+#### add your own prefix to all classname
-now you can make your own $prefix for all classname
+now you can make your own $prefix for all classname in just one variable!

-#### three type's grid (flex included!)
+#### three type's grids
 to define margin in float and flex grid $grid-space: .5%

 | grid type | Number of columns